mwermelinger/jollity/md/manual.md

 in LaTeX: `$\cdot$`.

 ### Replace strings
 Jollity can also replace strings with strings.
+The replacements are applied in the given order.
 ```py
 replace_char(nb, types:str, replacements:list)
 ```
 This function is like `replace_char` but with the replacements being a list of pairs of strings, e.g.
 ```py
 replace_char(nb, 'markdown', [('(c)', '©'), ('etc.', 'and so on')])